sayed30/Mood-Tracker-Microsoft-Cognitive-API/README.md

 # Mood-Tracker
-This is an andriod App that is build on top of Microsoft's Cognitive sample App.
-It keeps track of your moods when the API analyzes it.
+This is an andriod App that is built on top of Microsoft's Cognitive API.
+It keeps track of your moods after the API analyzes a selected picture.
 The additions are Emojis provided by EmojiOne: https://www.emojione.com/.
 Also, there is now a custome theme to the app and an additional journal for tracking the moods.

 # Microsoft Emotion API: Android Client Library & Sample